alinVD/angularjs-pdf/readme.md

     .rotate180 {-webkit-transform: rotate(180deg); transform: rotate(180deg); }
     .rotate270 {-webkit-transform: rotate(270deg); transform: rotate(270deg); }
     ```
+- **Confine the rendering within fixed size container**: When the `canvas` elements are included in a fixed size controller, the waypoints need to be given the parent context.
+Add  the option `parentcontext="true"` to `ng-pdf` directive to indicate this.
+This way, the current page is corectly updated on scroll.
 - **Fixed pdf controls upon scrolling**: Wrap the controls in the view file as defined in the attribute `template-url` with a tag `nav` with an `ng-class`.
 Amend the scroll amount as required.

     ```html